AEM-X/aem-sdk-setup/README.md

 A dedicated workflow uses `license-checker` to review dependency licenses on every push and pull request.
 The generated report is uploaded as a workflow artifact for further inspection.

+## Security Audit

+An additional job runs `npm audit --audit-level=high` on each commit to detect known vulnerabilities in dependencies.

 ## Supported Environments